Home

 Do not mix up this variant with a spin where the leader use two walking steps during the spin.
 That is much simpler, but is not what we aim for here.

 Depending on how smoothly the variant can be danced, how much space there is on the floor, and the pace of the music, the variant can be repeated, e.g. on each 16th, 8th, 4th or second turn.
-We have at rare occasions, when the music has been very slow, also danced the spin on each turn.
+We have at rare occasions, when the music has been very slow, also danced the spin at each turn.

-Quick turns
+Quick turn

-For those aiming for a more energetic snoa, the ordinary snoa can be alternated with a quicker turn.
+For those aiming for a more energetic snoa, the ordinary snoa can be mixed with a quicker turn.
 The easiest way to do this is to take three steps using the same time as normally is consumed by two.
-This is done by using the rhythm quick, quick, slow, turning one and a half turn on two beats.
+This is done by using the rhythm quick, quick, slow, turning one and a half turn in two beats.
 This leads to that the next three steps will be danced with the opposite feet on the first beat, and thus that it is preferable to use an even number of steps before resuming the normal snoa.

-If however the music itself does contain broken bars as is often the case with music from Roslagen, it will be possible to follow the bars with this technique.
+If however the music itself does contain broken bars, as is often the case with music from Roslagen, it will be possible to follow the bars with this technique.

 The video above contains a basic instruction for how to dance Polka and Polkett.

 Polka can be played with many different speeds.
 When the polka music is slow an obvious alternative is to dance snoa.
 As that has been covered above, I here concentrate on the more speedy variant of polka or polkett.
-Quick polkas are in my opinion nice to dance actively.
+Quick polkas are in my opinion nice to dance briskly.

 Polka walking steps